 Once you’ve found the most relevant related questions, make sure to answer them in your content.
 The questions make great subheads and the answers might be the paragraphs below.

-Next, we have a grammar tip for those Q’s and A’s.
+Next, we have a grammar tip for those Q&A’s.

 Every day, millions of searches are done without keyboards.
 We are talking to our phones and smart speakers, and those voice-based queries tend to be longer, natural language phrases.
 They also tend to be questions.